lkoepsel/AVR_C/README.md

 ### pinTest:
 Demo file for using pinTest(), a multi-layer loop through pins (2-13) to allow for checking if INPUT and INPUT_PULL are working.
 Uses a button with one side to 5V (INPUT) or GND (INPUT_PULLUP), other side to pin to test.

+### serialio:
+Simple character I/O test using the UART.
+The USB cable is the only cable required.
+See note in main.c, as program won't work with specific combinations of a board and serial monitor.
+Adafruit Metro 328 and minicom for example.

 ### simple:
 Demo file from avr-gcc on-line User Manual [Simple Project](https://www.nongnu.org/avr-libc/user-manual/group__demo__project.html), edited specific to ATmega328P.
 It is well-worth reviewing as it shows how to use an interrupt.
 The best way to understand it, is to use a scope (Labrador) to view the waveform change.